sdegutis/immaculatalibrary.com/app/model/movies/data/ignatius-of-loyola/content.md

 ---
-title: 'Ignatius of Loyola'
+title: Ignatius of Loyola
-shortTitle: 'Ignatius of Loyola'
+shortTitle: Ignatius of Loyola
 year: '2016'
 ---